 I collect old houses.
 In Brooklyn, I am part-owner of an 1830s brick row house in Boerum Hill and an 1850s mews house in Cobble Hill.
 Each has been renovated several times over.
 My Philadelphia properties are an 1810 former parsonage in Queen Village and an 1840s double trinity in South Kensington.
 The four buildings have a total of ten rental units, so I know a thing or two about being a landlord.
-I also own a 1940s cedar-shingled cottage in Springs (East Hampton), Long Island, N.Y., which I bought in 2009 and is presently for sale, and a 1930s cottage on 20 acres in northern Dutchess County, N.Y., so I know a thing or two about deer-resistant gardening.
+I’ve also owned a 1930s cottage on 20 acres in northern Dutchess County, N.Y., since 2002, so I know a thing or two about deer-resistant gardening.

-At present, I divide my time between a funky-modern house in Springs, which I bought in March 2013 and am currently working on, and a pied-a-terre in Prospect Heights, Brooklyn.
+At present, I divide my time between a funky-modern house in Springs (East Hampton, N.Y.), which I bought in March 2013 and am currently working on (and will be for the foreseeable future), and a rented pied-a-terre in Prospect Heights, Brooklyn.